baig/jquerymobile-editablelistview/README.md

     See [below](#attributes) for a full list of available "`data-`" attributes

 ## Roadmap
-This is a preliminary of planned fatures
+This is a preliminary list of planned fatures.

 1. In-place editing of existing list items.
 2. Re-ordering of list items tap and hold on the list item and drag it back and forth.